Anti-Hamas insurgency in the Gaza Strip: June

 On 5 June, Israel revealed it has been backing the Popular Forces.
 The Israeli opposition legislator Avigdor Lieberman alleged that the Popular Forces is affiliated with IS.
-In a video published by the militia, Abu Shabab claimed his group was in control of eastern Rafah after expelling Hamas forces, and had the backing of the Palestinian Authority.
+In a video published by the militia, Abu Shabab claimed his group was in control of eastern Rafah after expelling Hamas forces.

 On June 9, 2025, Popular Forces gunmen together with the IDF were accused of opening fire at a crowd of Palestinians that were walking to an Israel-US supported aid distribution centre run by the Gaza Humanitarian Foundation, killing approximately 6 people.
 Other sources said that the gunfire killed 14 Palestinians and injured about 100 people.
 The Associated Press reported that Popular Forces opened fire at a group of men who tried to organize a crowd, causing nearby people to "push forward".
 One eyewitness said that it "was an ambush", adding: "The Israelis from one side and Abu Shabab from another".
 This incident was part of a broader series of shootings of Palestinians, which killed approximately 127 people.
 That same day, Hamas forces ambushed a car transporting Issam Nabahin, capturing him.
-Nabahin is one of the three Popular Forces commanders, after his capture, Hamas would charge him with espionage and murder.
+Nabahin is one of the three Popular Forces commanders, after his capture, Hamas charged him with espionage and murder.

+An eyewitness said that on 9 June, the Popular Forces, while in a clash with Hamas fighters, had received air support.
+He also said that the clashes had continued for an hour and 30 minutes or more hours before the Israeli Air Force intervened and targeted the area, including the area where the witness was.

-Sometime during the second week of June, four Hamas fighters were killed in "the first Israeli strike on Gaza whose sole objective was to assist the Abu Shabab militia".
+Sometime during the second week of June, four Hamas fighters were killed in "the first [publicly admitted] Israeli strike on Gaza whose sole objective was to assist the Abu Shabab militia".

-On June 10, Popular Forces ambushed a special Hamas unit named Arrow Unit, which specializes in executing collaborators with Israel.
+On June 10, Popular Forces ambushed a special law enforcement and internal security unit, named the "Arrow Unit", which specializes in executing collaborators with Israel.
 Popular Forces claimed to have killed 5 Arrow Unit members using anti-aircraft launchers.
 On June 11, Gaza Humanitarian Foundation reported that a bus transporting its employees was ambushed by Hamas, killing approximately 5 aid workers, leaving others wounded or possibly taken hostage.
 Hamas would later accuse the victims of the attack of being members of Abu Shabab's militia.
-That same day, Popular Forces ambushed and killed 6 officers of Hamas' Arrow Unit.
-On that day, the Popular Forces reported that at least 50 of their militants were killed across armed clashes between them and Hamas.
+That same day, Popular Forces ambushed and killed 6 officers of the Arrow Unit, and the Popular Forces reported that at least 50 of their militants were killed across armed clashes between them and Hamas.
+Also on that day, an Israeli drone bombed Issam Nabahin's detention cell and his fate was reported to be "unclear".
+Then, on 18 June, he posted a video on Facebook confirming he was alive and he stated that he was heading to southern Gaza.

 Reuters reported that as of 27 June the group was in control of eastern Rafah and has freedom of movement in the wider Rafah area.
 Later that day, the Popular Forces seized control of the Nasser Hospital in Khan Yunis after a gunbattle with Hamas forces.